A Survey on 3D Gaussian Splatting Applications: Segmentation, Editing, and Generation: Foundational Application Tasks

 \subsection{3DGS Editing}

-Inspired by 2D editing methods~\cite{brooks2023instructpix2pix,yang2025psp}, editing works based on 3D Gaussian Splatting (3DGS) have advanced.
+Inspired by 2D editing methods~\cite{brooks2023instructpix2pix,yang2025psp}, editing works based on 3D Gaussian Splatting (3DGS) have advanced~\cite{SC-GS,3D-Gaussian-Editing-with-A-Single-Image,xie2024physgaussian}.
 These methods leverage the rich scene representation of 3DGS and often incorporate 2D diffusion models to guide precise 3D modifications.
-This section reviews and categorizes editing techniques and tasks.
+This section reviews and categorizes editing techniques and tasks, with an illustrative overview provided in Fig.~\ref{fig:edit_task}.